lukewbecker/lukewbecker/README.md

 <h1 align="left">Hi 👋, I'm Luke Becker</h1>
 <h3 align="left">Thanks for visiting my GitHub page.
-I'm an investment management analyst and newly minted data scientist.
+I'm an investment management analyst and like to use data science to further my investment analysis and research.
 I'm excited to use my skills in data science to create and communicate data-driven insights and solutions.
 I have an interest in how data science can be utilized in the investment management and financial planning fields.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">